Expat & English Speaking Jobs in The Netherlands

 Blue Lynx is an intermediary between employers in the Netherlands and job-hungry expats.
 After a consultation, Blue Lynx profiles and matches job seekers with potential employers.
 In addition to this service, the company offers expats help in relocating and immigrating to the Netherlands.

-Undutchables is another recruitment agency aimed squarely at expats.
+Undutchables is another recruitment agency aimed squarely at expats and multilingual talent.
 The site is nicely designed and offers well-written guides to life and work in the Netherlands as well as the usual job listings.
+They are the authority in recruitment in The Netherlands and Sweden.

 If you can’t find your dream job with these agencies, the following Dutch and International agencies all offer work in the Netherlands: